ckschmieder/postcss-starter-kit/README.md

 2. Clone this repository into your local machine using the terminal (mac) or Gitbash (PC) `> git clone https://github.com/planetoftheweb/postcsslayouts.git`
 3. CD to the folder `cd postcsslayouts`
 4. Run `> npm install` to install the project dependencies

-For more help setting up a comprehensive Gulp.js workflow, check out [Web Project Workflows with Gulp.js, Git, and Browserify](http://www.lynda.com/Web-Web-Design-tutorials/Web-Project-Workflows-Gulpjs-Git-Browserify/154416-2.html).

-## More Stuff
-Check out some of my [other courses on lynda.com](http://lynda.com/rayvillalobos).
-You can also check out my [youtube channel](http://youtube.com/planetoftheweb), [follow me on twitter](http://twitter.com/planetoftheweb), or read [my blog](http://iviewsource.com).